Severson-Group/AMDC-Hardware/docs/isoSPI.md

 | Low-level input voltage               |VDDS = 2.7V to 5V  | 0       | 0.3 VDDS  |
 | Low-level input voltage               |VDDS = 1.7V to 2.7V| 0       | 0.2 VDDS  |

-This IC can operate at a maximum SPI communication rate of 1 Mbps.
+This IC can operate at a maximum SPI communication speed of 1 Mbps.
 The bias resistors (RB1 and RB2) are used to adjust the drive currents to the differential lines.
 The bias resistors (RB1 and RB2) used in the design will set the drive currents to 10 mA.
 The maximum supply current consumed by the IC including to drive currents for differential lines is 15.8 mA which corresponds to 79 mW for 5 V supply.
 More information regarding the operating conditions, bias resistors, maximum throughput rate, can be found in the [datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC6820.pdf).

-### 3. isoSPI pulse transformer
+### 3. isoSPI isolation transformer

 To add isolation to the differential isoSPI signals, an external isolation barrier is required.
 This is implemented by adding pulse transformer HX1188NLT, which has 1:1 turns ratio.
 More information on the pulse transformer is found in the [datasheet](https://media.digikey.com/pdf/Data%20Sheets/Pulse%20PDFs/10_100BASE-T%20Single%20Port%20SMD%20Magnetics_Rev2008.pdf).

-### 4. Differential I/O driver
+### 4. Single-ended to differential converter

 The I/O interface is connected to the FPGA I/O pins of PicoZed which can be configured as SPI, UART or any other communication interface.
-This signal is translated into differential I/O using AM26C31 differential line driver.
+This signal is converted into differential I/O using AM26C31 differential line driver.
 The operating conditions for the IC are provided in the following table.
 | Parameter                             | MIN   | NOM | MAX   |
 |---------------------------------------|-------|-----|-------|
 | Supply voltage Vcc                    | 4.5 V | 5 V | 5.5 V |